 Where is my invoice?

-By default, RebusFarm generates invoices 3 days after the last payment.
-If you make another payment within 3 days the counter restarts and you´ll get one invoice including all your recent payments.
+By default, RebusFarm generates invoices 3 days after the last payment to the render farm.
+If you make another payment within 3 days the counter restarts and you will get one invoice including all your recent payments.

 Once an invoice is generated, it will be sent to you via e-mail.
 Additionally, you can always check and download your invoices when you go to 'Invoices' in your ControlCenter.

 I can't open the invoice that was sent to me by e-mail.